Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Background

 In 2002, with the arrival of a new president who eventually offered de-facto amnesty to paramilitaries, the level of violence began to decline, and by the end of the 2000s, the severity of the conflict decreased significantly.
 In July 2016, the Colombian government and the FARC signed a historic peace deal, which earned then-Colombian President Juan Manuel Santos the 2016 Nobel Peace Prize.

-Colombia's armed conflict has included extraordinary levels of human rights abuses, with civilians by far the principal victims.\footnote{The best estimates show that the conflict claimed at least 220,000 lives, and civilians accounted for about 81\% of this number \cite[see][pp. 31-32]{GMH2013}.} Civilians have routinely been the victims of kidnappings, forced displacement and targeted assassinations.
+Colombia's armed conflict came with extraordinary levels of human rights abuses, with civilians by far the principal victims.\footnote{The best estimates show that the conflict claimed at least 220,000 lives, with civilians accounting for about 81\% of this number \cite[see][pp. 31-32]{GMH2013}.} Civilians have routinely been the victims of kidnappings, forced displacement and targeted assassinations.
 Civilians died in two primary ways: intentional, targeted killings, in which an armed group enters a village and executes one or several pre-selected inhabitants, and unintended deaths resulting from another action.